 June 30, 2020

-With the significant uptick in COVID-19 cases and hospitalizations on the rise, it is important to remember the basic principles that we can take to halt the community spread of the pandemic.
+With COVID-19 cases still a reality, it is important to remember the basic principles that we can take to halt the community spread of the pandemic.

 Dr. Despina Kayichian, chief medical officer for Venice Family Clinic, has been hard at work, staying on top of the latest guidance from authorities and ensuring the safety of our patients and staff during this pandemic.
 She shares her top five ways to stay safe from COVID-19 as some businesses re-open and people opt to leave their homes: